POORT8/Poort8.Ishare.Core/README.md

 - `CertificateChain`: The full chain of your iSHARE certificate, excluding the certificate boundaries.
 - `CertificateChainPassword`: The password for your certificate chain, if required.

-## Certificates and Private Keys Management
+### Certificates and Private Keys Management

-Certificates and private keys are crucial for the secure operation of iSHARE functionalities. `Poort8.Ishare.Core` utilizes Azure Key Vault for the secure management of these cryptographic materials, ensuring that sensitive information is stored securely and accessed in a controlled manner.
+The `Poort8.Ishare.Core` library is designed with security best practices in mind, utilizing Azure Key Vault for the secure management of certificates and private keys.
+This approach ensures that sensitive information, such as the iSHARE certificate chain and private keys, are securely stored and accessed:

+- **Azure Key Vault**: Store your iSHARE certificate and private key in Azure Key Vault.
+Configure the Key Vault name and secrets in `IshareCoreOptions`.
+- **Certificate Name**: Specify the name of the certificate stored within Azure Key Vault in the `CertificateName` setting.
+- **Access Control**: Ensure that your application has the necessary permissions to access the Key Vault and retrieve the certificate and key.

+This method enhances the security posture by avoiding direct embedding of sensitive cryptographic material in the application's configuration or codebase.

 ## Key Classes and Methods